 This course is a theoretical, in-depth examination of physical, intellectual, social-emotional, language and family development from birth through age 8, which builds upon previous Human Development courses.
-Development is viewed as occurring within a family and a culture, not in isolation.
-Emphasis is placed upon the connections between the theoretical and the practical.
+Development is

 CDEV 248 and ELEC 306.

 NOTE: Minimum overall QPA, professional conduct standards, and major QPA prerequisites also apply; these are specified in the Teacher Education Policy Manual.
 Details are available in the departmental office or from the student's advisor.